 Let’s add an additional definition for total harmonic distortion: Total harmonic distortion (T.H.D) is a measurement of distortion is a signal that represents the ratio of the sum of the powers of all harmonic components to the power of the fundamental frequency.
 T.H.D of a single-frequency tone is used to help calculate the max SPL of a microphone.

 So really, the maximum sound pressure level is not the absolute limit a microphone can handle before destruction.
 Rather, it’s the point where distortion becomes significant enough to be audible.

 Maximum sound pressure level is a specification that isn’t often found for moving-coil dynamics, sometimes found for ribbon dynamics, and always found for condensers.

 This is because it’s extremely difficult to actually overload a microphone’s capsule/element, while it’s relatively easy to overload an internal amplifier/impedance converter.

 In order to overload and distort a microphone capsule, the diaphragm would have to hit against the housing of the capsule in some fashion.
 While not impossible, the chances of this are incredibly low in any practical application.

 Because of the thinness and delicate nature of ribbon diaphragms, lower frequencies may cause non-coincidental vibrations in the ribbon.
-This does show up as distortion in the mic signal, but is generally unheard since humans have difficulty hearing these low frequencies.
+This does show up as distortion in the mic signal but is generally unheard of since humans have difficulty hearing these low frequencies.